Oppenheimer

 Themes: Nuclear Research and its Implications, Loyalty and Trust, Politics and Power, Personal Relationships and Struggles, Secrecy and Compartmentalization

-Conflict and Stakes: The primary conflict in this story is the investigation and eventual denial of security clearance for J. Robert Oppenheimer, who is accused of being a security risk due to his past associations with communists.
+Conflict & Stakes: The primary conflict in this story is the investigation and eventual denial of security clearance for J. Robert Oppenheimer, who is accused of being a security risk due to his past associations with communists.
 The stakes are high, as Oppenheimer's reputation and career are on the line, and the future of atomic energy research in the United States is at risk.
 The investigation and hearings also reveal deeper conflicts about the role of government in regulating scientific research and the potential consequences of atomic energy.

-Overall Mood: Serious and contemplative, with moments of tension and drama
+Mood: Serious and contemplative, with moments of tension and drama

 Standout Features: